tsunami416604/azure-docs.hu-hu/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     The following code generates a plot: green dots are training data, red dots are test data, blue dots are predictions.
 Gray line is the regression itself.
 You see that all the blue dots are exactly on the line, as they should be, because the predictions exactly fit the model (the line).
     ```

-1. Kódcella; futtatásakor a cella grafikus rajzot hoz létre.
-Ha nem a diagram az első indításakor, (, és látni: ". ábra méretűnek 640 x 480 és 1 tengelyek"), futtassa újra a cellát.
+1. Kód cellája; Ha fut, ez a cella grafikus ábrát hoz létre.
+Ha az első alkalommal nem látja a mintaterületet (és ehelyett a "ábra mérete 640x480 1 tengellyel"), futtassa újra a cellát.

     ```python
     import matplotlib.pyplot as plt